Leah Messer Dishes On Her Future Wealth After Daughter’s Pregnancy Announcement

 Leah Messer and her daughter, Adalynn, whose father is Messer’s second husband, Jeremy Calvert, participated in a live Facebook session last month and during heir broadcast, the 4-year-old told her mom to tell her fans about the baby in her belly.
 Immediately, without any explanation of her daughter’s comment, a concerned-looking Messer ended the broadcast as she appeared to wipe a tear beneath her eye.

-Leah Messer remained silent for a while but in the weeks since Adalynn’s shocking announcement, she has spoken out numerous times to assure fans that she is not expecting her fourth child.
+Leah Messer remained silent for a while, but in the weeks since Adalynn’s shocking announcement, she has spoken out numerous times to assure fans that she is not expecting her fourth child.
 In addition to denying she was pregnant during a live Teen Mom 2 after show, Messer also released a statement to fans on Facebook, confirming there was no truth to what her daughter had said.

 “You guyssss!!
 Kids say the craziesttt things.
 Of course other moms of young kids can totally relate,” Leah Messer wrote.
 “I am in an amazing place in my life & I have enough respect for all of you to tell you if I am pregnant!
 Let’s just say that you have to be In a serious relationship and intimate with someone for that to happen.
 The only male I’m cuddling is my brand new adorablee male puppy!
 Adalynn most definitely has a boisterous & creative personality.
 I was mortified to say the least, but that’s a little one for ya!”